guildxyz/guild-network/README.md

 ```

 which should be added by all other nodes at the end of line `--bootnodes
 .../p2p/...` in their startup command options.
-The node key will probably still
+The node key probably still
-doesn't match but the logs will tell which is the correct bootnode identity and
+won't match but the logs will tell which is the correct bootnode identity and
 adding that as an argument will solve the issue.
 This is kinda crappy and we
 should definitely check how this really works.